 But the concept itself was not forgotten.
 With better 1950s technology, other engineers began exploring similar devices, developing a "spread spectrum" technology for encrypted communications.
 During the Cuban Missile Crisis, secure messages were exchanged using concepts first championed by Lamarr.

-In the mid-80s, the U.S. declassified spread spectrum technologies, making them available for commercial use.
+In the mid-1980s, the U.S. declassified spread spectrum technologies, making them available for commercial use.
 The concept Lamarr helped develop is what makes modern day Wi-Fi possible.

-Hedy Lamarr died at her home in Florida on January 19, 2000.
-Though she is best remembered today as an exotic import from the days of classic Hollywood (and, to a lesser degree, as a running gag in Mel Brooks’ movies), her contributions to communications technology remain an important if largely unknown part of her legacy.
+Lamarr died Jan.
+19, 2000 at her home in Florida.
+Though she is best remembered today as an exotic import from the days of classic Hollywood (and, to a lesser degree, as a running gag in Mel Brooks' movies), her contributions to communications technology remain an important if largely unknown part of her legacy.